benjamin-schaffer/benjamin-schaffer.github.io/projects/robot.md

   - Reliability across multiple obstacle types
 - Refined mechanical features based on observed failure modes and rule compliance

-The competition structure rewarded teams that demonstrated **validated designs and reliable operation**, reinforcing the importance of testing and iteration
 ---

 ## Outcomes & Learning